- Business Litigation

 - Breach of Fiduciary Duty Claims

 - Dodd-Frank/SOX Whistleblower Claims

-The securities litigation experience of ALG’s attorneys includes the representation of domestic and international corporations, investment banks, accounting firms, hedge fund directors, and professional advisors.
+The securities litigation experience of AM&R’s attorneys includes the representation of domestic and international corporations, investment banks, accounting firms, hedge fund directors, and professional advisors.

 Shareholder and Securities Disputes Experience